AlVaRoRdS/VSLike/README.md

+# VSLike Game

+This is a repository with a implementation of a game like vampire surviros.

+Follow the next steps for configure and download it.

+Thanks

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.